-Since August 2016 the municipality has no budget for the stray dogs, so we had to take over and are again depending on donations.
+Since August 2016 the municipality had no budget for the stray dogs, so we had to take over and are again depending on donations.
 Help this town to continue the CNVR program.
 The town has a no kill policy, so stray dogs have a chance to survive, once treated and castrated.
 By the end of 2016 we had 800 dogs treated.
+And every year around 600 new dogs have been treated up to 2021, then again the Municipality allocated funds to treat 600 dogs - a program that ends in Summer 2022.

 The Municipality has severe conditions for the treatment of the stray dogs as: